OpenEnergyPlatform/ontology/CONTRIBUTE.md

 11. Check that, after this whole process, you branch does not have conflict with `dev` (github prevents you to merge if there are conflicts).
 In case of conflicts you are responsible to fix them on your branch before your merge (see below "Fixing merge conflicts" section)

 12. (if approved) Merge the PR into `dev` and delete the branch on which you were working.
-In the merge message on github, you can notify people who are currently working on other branches that you just merged into dev, so they know they have to check for potential conflicts with `dev`
+In the merge message on github, you can notify people who are currently working on other branches that you just merged into `dev`, so they know they have to check for potential conflicts with `dev`

 ### Fixing merge conflicts